SirJonthe/xun/README.md

 github.com/SirJonthe

 ## About
-`XUN` is a fictional 16-bit computing platform.
+`xun` is a fictional 16-bit computing platform.

 ## TODO
 - [ ] xb:   ~ might not work (test both compile-time and run-time evaluation).
 Perhaps all unary operations are broken?